 The PGCE Education is a postgraduate teaching qualification.
-Where trainees are based in Secondary schools, they will teach and focus their academic work on the subject(s) for which their degree equips them.
+Where trainees are based in secondary schools, they'll teach and focus their academic work on the subject(s) for which their degree equips them.
 Primary trainees will teach a range of subjects in the class in which they are based.
-It is preferable that Primary teachers are able to teach English, Maths, and Science – though this can be discussed with the PGCE team during the application process.
+It's preferable that primary teachers are able to teach English, Maths, and Science – though this can be discussed with the PGCE team during the application process.
 Secondary trainee teachers will focus on their specialist subject or small range of subjects.

 Please see the answers to frequently asked questions about the course below:

 The Qualification Assurance Agency (QAA) in the UK requires all universities to undertake a rigorous approval process for their programmes.
 This involves scrutiny by other academics and stakeholders from outside the institution who will only allow a programme to be offered if they are satisfied with the rigour of the academic standards and the organisation to support it.
 This PGCE began in 1999 and was revalidated in December 2016 for a further five years.
 Annually, a report is written on this programme to monitor its quality and part of that process is a commentary by an External Examiner whose role it is to assure the University that the programme is comparable to other similar programmes, that it meets its stated aims and is maintaining quality standards.
 This programme has consistently exceeded these requirements.